 All signs must be removed within 14 days following completion of construction and no sign may be displayed for more than 2 years from the date of the issuance of the first building permit for the development.
-If construction has not been completed within this timeframe, a sign permit is required to allow the continued display of a sign, but only if there is an active building permit for the development.
+If construction has not been completed within this timeframe and building permits are active for the development, a sign permit is required to allow the continued display of any sign; but only if there is an active building permit for the development.